btcpayserver/btcpayserver-doc/docs/README.md

  To explore what BTCPay Server has to offer, head over to the [official demo](https://mainnet.demo.btcpayserver.org/Account/Login).

-While using BTCPay Server, there is no third-party between a merchant and a customer.
-The merchant is always in full control of their funds.
+While using BTCPay Server, there is no payment processing intermediary.
+Accept payments directly and stay in full control of received funds.
 There are no processing or subscription fees.
 BTCPay Server is free to use and completely open-source, so developers or security auditors can always inspect the quality of the code.

 [![BTCPay Server Simply Explained](https://img.youtube.com/vi/dbX6qWZlxOw/mqdefault.jpg)](https://www.youtube.com/watch?v=dbX6qWZlxOw "BTCPay Server Simply Explained")